Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Maret 2025 19.36.07 UTC
+- WIB: Sabtu, 8 Maret 2025 20.21.31 UTC
-- WITA: Sabtu, 8 Maret 2025 20.36.07 UTC
+- WITA: Sabtu, 8 Maret 2025 21.21.31 UTC
-- WIT: Sabtu, 8 Maret 2025 21.36.07 UTC
+- WIT: Sabtu, 8 Maret 2025 22.21.31 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational